Morpheus5828/PSTAL/sequoia/README.md

 The file is the result of the conversion from Sequoia's source as described on the [documentation](https://deep-sequoia.inria.fr/process/)

-We keep the original file in `src` folder to make command line completion faster The file `tiny.conllu` was manually extracted and simplified, it is used in parsing exercises.
+We keep the original file in `src` folder to make command line completion faster

 ### Simplification